About

 Murals and Public Collections

-2021 Protect The Sacred mural on The Episcopal Church In Minnesota office at W Broadway Avenue and Emerson Avenue, Lead artist Dimitri Kadiev,
+2021 Protect The Sacred mural on The Episcopal Church In Minnesota office, lead artist Dimitri Kadiev, Minneapolis, MN

 2021 Murals Painted at Saint Peters Episcopal Church as part of Protect The Sacred mural project, Leech Lake, MN